• Home

 Tesla Electric Lighter

-Finding ways to pack gear outside of your pack is an excellent tactic when your bag is going to be heavy no matter what you do.
+Finding ways to pack gear outside your pack is an excellent tactic when your bag will be heavy no matter what you do.

 That’s why you should replace something with limited survival utility (shoelaces) with something that has a ton of survival utility (FireLaces).